Empathy Applicability Modeling for General Health Queries: Ethical considerations

 \section{Ethical considerations}

-We developed the EAF to augment not replace clinician empathy judgments.
+We developed the EAF to augment, not replace, clinician empathy judgments.
 Deploying EAF therefore requires close attention to several intertwined ethical risks that must be mitigated through thoughtful design and implementation.

 A primary concern is the moral and social impact of artificial empathy.
 Because LLMs lack authentic emotional experience, we must ask whether the `applicable emotional reactions' they generate can truly convey warmth or connection.
 If users perceive these reactions as hollow or manipulative, an \textit{uncanny valley} effect could ensue, in which attempted comfort backfires by appearing inauthentic.
-Determining \textit{whether, when,} and \textit{how} automated empathy should be implemented, and addressing potential deception or user discomfort, requires a systematic study of user perceptions of authenticity versus artificiality.
+Determining \textit{whether, when,} and \textit{how} automated empathy is applicable, and how to address potential deception or user discomfort, requires a systematic study of user perceptions of authenticity versus artificiality.

-A second mirror image danger arises from the same gap between simulated language and genuine feeling.
-As \textit{Empathic AI Can’t Get Under the Skin} discussed, LLMs lack the biological and psychological underpinnings that ground human empathy, yet their empathic language can evoke real emotional responses~\cite{NatureMI2024EmpathicAI}.
-Kirk et al. warn that users may form perceived emotional bonds with such systems, risking unhealthy attachment or disclosure of sensitive information~\cite{NatureMI2024EmpathicAI}.
+A second mirror-image danger arises from the same gap between simulated language and genuine feeling.
+As \textit{Empathic AI Can’t Get Under the Skin} discussed, LLMs lack the biological and psychological underpinnings that ground human empathy, yet their empathic language can evoke real emotional responses~\cite{NatureMI2024EmpathicAI}. \citet{kirk2024benefits} warn that users may form perceived emotional bonds with such systems, risking unhealthy attachment or disclosure of sensitive information~\cite{NatureMI2024EmpathicAI}.
 Thus, rejection born of perceived inauthenticity and devotion born of mistaken authenticity are twin failure modes rooted in the same ontological limitation.

 For these reasons, we insist that the EAF be used strictly within a \textit{human-in-the-loop} pipeline.
 Clinicians must retain final authority over how and when empathy is expressed, supported by transparent rationales and safeguards that guard against both deceptive alienation and false intimacy, thus protecting patients from the dual harms of artificial empathy.